LuckyJimJD/CivilProcedure/_pages/syllabus.md

 # Description

 In this course, you will learn about the procedures for civil suits.
-You will also learn how to understand and use primary legal texts (constitutions, statutes, rules, & judicial opinions) as tools for analyzing legal problems.
+You will also learn how to understand and use primary legal texts (constitutions, statutes, rules, & judicial opinions) as tools for analyzing legal problems and making legal arguments.
 While the course will focus on federal courts, the rules of civil procedure in many states (including North Carolina) are similar.

-Topics to be covered include the selection of an appropriate forum, the scope of a lawsuit, the presentation of claims and defenses, disposition without a trial, the choice of applicable law, and the effect of judgments on future litigation.
+Topics to be covered include the scope of a lawsuit, selection of an appropriate forum, presentation of claims and defenses, choice of applicable law, disposition without a trial, and the effect of judgments on future litigation.
 Other aspects of civil litigation (e.g., discovery, trials, & appeals) are covered in upper-level elective courses.

 # Materials

+### Required

 Gerald Hess, et al, Civil Procedure: A Context & Practice Casebook (Carolina Academic Press, 2d ed.
 2019)

+Federal Rules of Civil Procedure, Federal Judicial Statutes, & Restatements.
+Available online (see [Links page](https://www.emfink.net/CivilProcedure/links/)  on course website)

+### Study Aids

-The course website, [`emfink.net/CivilProcedure`](https://www.emfink.net/CivilProcedure), has links to the FRCP and federal statutes, subject outlines, visual aids, practice problems, and other resources.
+The course website, [`emfink.net/CivilProcedure`](https://www.emfink.net/CivilProcedure), has subject outlines, visual aids, practice problems, past exam questions, and other resources.

+There are numerous published study aids available for Civil Procedure.
+Two good options are Joseph W. Glannon, Examples & Explanations: Civil Procedure (8th ed., 2018) or The Glannon Guide to Civil Procedure (4th ed., 2018).

 # Policies

-#### Grading
+### Grading

-Your final grade for the term will be based on four quizzes (5% each; 20% total), a final exam (70%), and in-class performance (10%).
+Your final grade for the term will be based on a midterm exam (40%) and a final exam (60%).
+The midterm will be a take-home exam.
+The final will be a closed-book/closed-notes exam.
+These will consist of short-answer and essay questions.
+Dates for the midterm and final exams are indicated in the Class Schedule & Assignments section below.

-The quizzes will consist of multiple choice questions.
-These will be given in class and will be open-book/open-notes.
-Dates for the quizzes will be announced at least one week in advance.

-The final exam will consist of essay and short-answer questions.
-It will be given during the final exam period and will be closed-book/closed-notes.
+There will also be online review quizzes during the term (as indicated in the Class Schedule & Assignments section below).
+These quizzes are intended as diagnostic tools to assess your understanding of the concepts and help focus your efforts in preparing for the midterm and final exams.
+They will be ungraded, but completion of each quiz is required to receive course credit.

+### Class Preparation, Attendance, & Participation

-The in-class performance component depends on your preparation before class, regular and prompt class attendance, and constructive engagement during class.
+Successful performance in this course depends on completion of all reading assignments before class, regular and prompt class attendence, and constructive engagement during class.

 Elon Law School's standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.

-#### Attendance

 Elon Law School has adopted the following attendance policy for all courses: